|Alcohol and Drug Free College

 7.1.1 Employees wishing to request permission to serve alcohol for an event or use during a class period in a college facility must submit a written request to the president at least three weeks prior to the event or class.
 The request must include the number and age of attendees expected, purpose of the event, who will supervise, security provisions, location, date and time of the event or class, and any other relevant factors.

-7.1.2 The president will review the request and respond in writing to the requester and the director of security within two weeks of receipt of the request.
+7.1.2 The president will review the request and respond in writing to the requester and the director of campus security within two weeks of receipt of the request.
 Approvals may include stipulations, which must be followed.
 The president’s decision is final.

 7.1.3 Employees who receive approval must follow all stipulations of the approval.